mcooperstein/peTracker-angular-capstone/README.md

 ## Project Specs
 The project specifications laid out were as follows: Plan and architect your app idea, and then design it from the ground up using your skills and knowledge acquired through the Angular.js course.
 ## Programming Skills Used/Demonstrated
-1. Angular Templating and Data Binding:
+1. Angular Templating and Data Binding
-2. Angular Directives: ng-repeat, ng-model, ng-class, etc. allow users to manipulate data and have the HTML automatically re-render.
-Note that using ng-submit causes Angular to intercept the form submission event, which would normally be directed to a server.
-Instead, Angular collects the data and handles it locally.
+2. Angular Directives: ng-repeat, ng-model, ng-class, etc. allowing users to manipulate data and have the HTML automatically re-render.
-3. Modules, Controllers, and Services in Angular:
+3. Modules, Controllers, Services, and Scope in Angular
 4. Route transitions with CSS animations
 5. Unit Testing and E2E Testing with Jasmine/Karma and Protractor